 Ask for IPM Services!

-The first visit will usually include inspection of your home or building, inside and out, to find out what kinds of pests are there; where they find food, water, and shelter; and how they get inside.
 The service person may leave sticky traps behind to confirm you have pests and learn where they’re hiding.

 With clutter reduced and pest exclusion repairs complete, future IPM services are likely to be brief and limited to monitoring for pests (checking sticky traps).
 But if you see pests, be sure to call the IPM service company!

+Studies show that IPM saves money in the long run.
 IPM may cost more than conventional spray treatments at first, because of the time it takes to make a thorough inspection and the cost of repairs to keep pests out.
 Over time, IPM services should happen less often, take less time, and cost less.
-Studies show that IPM saves money in the long run.